Herschel Walker trade: Background

 The Vikings were trying to make their first Super Bowl appearance since Super Bowl XI.
 In the previous two years, the Vikings lost to the Washington Redskins in the 1988 NFC Championship Game and lost to the San Francisco 49ers in the Divisional Playoffs in the 1988–89 NFL playoffs.
-Lynn, feeling Walker was the missing piece to a Super Bowl run, faxed Johnson that he was interested, and soon after negotiations ensued.
+Lynn, feeling a star running back like Walker was the missing piece to a Super Bowl run, decided to pursue the deal before the deadline.
 In order to get Walker to agree to a trade, the Cowboys paid him a $1.25 million "exit bonus".